diegoscarabelli/diegoscarabelli.github.io/content/_index.md

-It's everywhere.
+> It's everywhere.
-It is all around us.
+> It's all around us.
-You can see it when you look out your window,
+> You can see it when you look out your window,
-or when you turn on your television.
+> or when you turn on your television.
-You can feel it when you go to work,
+> You can feel it when you go to work,
-when you pay your taxes.
+> when you pay your taxes.
-&nbsp;
+>
+>

-It is the world that has been pulled over your eyes,
+> It is the world that has been pulled over your eyes,
-to blind you from the truth.
+> to blind you from the truth."

 &nbsp;